jacoboamn87/urlshortener/README.md

 urlshortener
 ============

-An URL shortener build following this tutorial http://arunrocks.com/understanding-tdd-with-django/
+An URL shortener build based on this tutorial http://arunrocks.com/understanding-tdd-with-django/